 Today, you don’t need to get into a full-time course and channel years toward getting a degree in statistics, computer science, or data science, but you do need to update your skill set.
 The internet has made learning far easier than it was before—there are resources and online courses everywhere.
 By gaining data science skills, you’ll understand how to ask the right questions of your data such that you can make smart business decisions and hit business goals.

 The terms data science and data engineering are commonly interchanged.
 Both the fields, though interdependent, are very distinct domains of expertise.

-Data science involves deriving actionable and invaluable insights from raw datasets using computational methods.
-On the other hand, data engineering revolves around handling data-processing hold-ups and data-handling problems for applications that use huge volumes, varieties and velocities of data.
-This is a handy difference in data science definitions for those looking to understand the answer to the questions “what is data science?”.
+Data science involves deriving actionable and invaluable insights from raw data sets using computational methods.
+On the other hand, data engineering revolves around handling data-processing hold-ups and data-handling problems for applications that use huge volumes, varieties, and velocities of data.

 - Unstructured data: Data that’s commonly generated from human activities and that doesn’t fit into a structured database format.